List of Monogatari characters: Koyomi Araragi

 Koyomi Araragi (阿良々木 暦, Araragi Koyomi) is the overall main protagonist of the Monogatari series.
 He is a third-year high school student who fails every subject except math.
 After being attacked by a vampire during spring break and becoming a vampire himself, specialist Meme Oshino helps him become human again, though Koyomi retains several lingering side effects and vampiric powers such as enhanced regenerative abilities.
 As a result, he has concerns regarding his lifespan.
 These side effects are later revealed to be due to the bond that Shinobu and he share.
 He started dating Hitagi at the end of Mayoi Mai Mai and later becomes her husband.

-After he graduated from Naoetsu high school, he majored in Mathematics in Manase University along with Senjougahara and Oikura.
+After he graduated from Naoetsu high school, he majored in mathematics in Manase University along with Senjougahara and Oikura.
 He was frequently absent during lectures to help solve oddity related events throughout Monster Season.
 He later moved out of the Araragi residence to live next to Oikura.
-However, he soon returned back to the Araragi residence during the Coronavirus pandemic to take care of his sisters.
+However, he soon returned to the Araragi residence during the Coronavirus pandemic to take care of his sisters.
 He would continue his university studies online through zoom until his graduation.

 After graduating from university, Koyomi follows his parents' footsteps and becomes a police officer in the rumour squad, helping solve oddity related issues for the general public.

 Although he is shown to be attracted to the other girls, he turns down their advances due to his loyalty to Hitagi.
 Other characters, particularly Mayoi and Hitagi, seem to speculate that Koyomi is a lolicon.